 The most common opioid most all of us have heard of is Morphine there are others, Diamorphine and Pethidine.
 These powerful drugs are used under controlled situations this is because their ability to produce a feeling of great well-being can leave them open to abuse and addiction.

-Below I have listed some of these powerful pain-killers as well as others associated with this group.
+Listed below some powerful pain-killers as well as others associated with this group.
+Highlighted medication will open in a new window.